elugens/hello-javascript/docs/browser-related-questions/browser-document/searching-getelement-queryselector.md

 ---

-### What is the main rule when it comes to naming an element id attribute?
+### What is the main rule for naming an element id attribute?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The id must be unique.
-There can be only one element in the document with the given id.
-If there are multiple elements with the same id, then the behavior of methods that use it is unpredictable, e.g. document.getElementById may return any of such elements at random.
-So please stick to the rule and keep id unique.
+  <div><strong>Interview Response:</strong> The id has to be unique.
+In the document, there can only be one element with the supplied id.
+When there are several elements with the same id, the behavior of methods that use it, such as documents, is unpredictable. getElementById may return an element at random from this list.
+Please abide by the rules and keep your id unique.
 </div>
   </div>
 </details>